on this page

 Read more about your points target on the Workforce Australia website, including content in your language.

-You don’t have a points target if you’re a participant in either of these Workforce Australia programs:
+You don’t have a points target if you’re a participant in Transition to Work.

 The points target also doesn’t apply to participants in either: